aa29zzjj/Project-2-Client-Server/README.md

 0. Get these programs running in IntelliJ.
 The two programs are placed in the same Intellij project and you are provided with two windows to interact with the two programs.
 Make the following modifications to the client and the server.
 1. Change the client&#39;s &quot;arg[0]&quot; to a hardcoded &quot;localhost&quot;.
 2. Document the client and the server.
 Describe what each line of code does.
-3. Add a line at the top of the client so that it announces, by printing a message, &quot;The client is running.&quot; at start up.
+3. Add a line at the top of the client so that it announces, by printing a message on the console, &quot;The UDP client is running.&quot; at start up.
 4. After the announcement that the client is running, have the client prompt the user for the server side port number.
 It will then use that port number to contact the server.
 For now, enter 6789.
-5. Add a line at the top of the server so that it announces &quot;The server is running.&quot; at start up.
+5. Add a line at the top of the server so that it announces &quot;The UDP server is running.&quot; at start up.
 6. After the announcement that the server is running, have the server prompt the user for the port number that the server is supposed to listen on.
 Enter 6789 when prompted.
 7. On the server, examine the length of the requestString and note that it is too large.
 Make modifications to the server code so that the request data is copied to an array with the correct number of bytes.
 Use this array of bytes to build a requestString of the correct size.
 Without these modifications, incorrect data may be displayed on the server.
 Upon each visit, your server will display the request arriving from the client.
 8. Do the same on the client side to properly handle the size of the response.
 9. If the client enters the command &quot;halt!&quot;, both the client and the server will halt execution.
 When the client program receives &quot;halt!&quot; from the user, it sends &quot;halt!&quot; to the sever and after hearing the &quot;halt!&quot; message from the server, the client exits.
 When the server receives &quot;halt!&quot; from the client, it will respond to the client with &quot;halt!&quot; and then exit.
 10. Add a line in the client so that it announces when it is quitting.
-It will write "Client side quitting" to the client side console.
+It will write "UDP Client side quitting" to the client side console.
 11. Add a line in the server so that it makes an announcement when it is quitting.
 The server only quits when it is told to do so by the client (and has just responded to the client with the &quot;halt!&quot; message).
-It will write "Server side quitting" to the server side console.
+It will write "UDP Server side quitting" to the server side console.

 :checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task0Client".**